 An increasing body of research is showing that Compassion-Focused Therapy fosters mental and physical health.
 Studies in clinical settings are showing that they can lead to significant psychological improvements in clients with a diagnosis of anxiety, depression, trauma, brain injury, eating disorders, personality disorders, hoarding disorders, schizophrenia-spectrum disorders, and other chronic mental health problems.

-Compassion Mind Training has shown that it increases emotional regulation, well-being, resilience, positive relationships, healthy lifestyle and a sense of meaning in the world.
+Compassion Mind Training has shown that it increases emotional regulation, well-being, resilience, positive relationships, a healthy lifestyle and a sense of meaning in the world.
 Compassion-Focused Therapy which has also been called Compassionate Mind Training has been used for clinical individual as well as group programs.

 In this course, we will teach the complete conceptual framework and applications of Compassion-Focused Therapy which is essential for learning Compassionate Mind Training.
 The content of the course will be interactive, didactic and experiential.